slideloft/new-docs/glossary/accounts.md

 ### Balances

-Each account has a balance for each token the account holds, including XLM.
+Each account has a balance for each token the account holds, including XBN.

 ### Liabilities